Leg3ndary/Tenshi/terms.md

 - Note almost 100% of the time banned accounts will be banned for a reason.

+- If you are unbanned, you will also recieve a single message through discord we take no responsibility if you do not recieve that message once again.

 ## 2. Macros
-We do not condone any usage of macros, macros being anything that allows you to automate sending messages without having to press certain keys.
+We do not condone any usage of macros, macros being anything that allows you to automate sending messages without having to press the required keys.

 Examples are an auto message sending bot that runs commands for you, a bot that automatically types things for you.